qlab-utwente/Quantum-Dice-by-UTwente/README.md

 <img src="images/Quantum_Dice_Flyer.png" alt="flyer" width="600"/>

-This repo contains all files to build and assemble a Quantum Dice yourself including sourcing of parts
+In this repo you can find all relevant files, including assembly instructions, 3D printing files, and the parts list.
+Based on this information, you can build the Quantum Dice yourself.

 For further information see [Quantum Dice by University of Twente](ut.onl/quantumdice)